 Buffalo Hide Definitions & Related Terms

 If you are considering a natural rug or robe then we encourage you to take a closer look a buffalo fur rug from Claw, Antler & Hide Company.
-Our quality furs make for great additional to any cabin, office or home.
+Our quality furs make for great addition to any cabin, office or home.
 The size, quality, price and durability of our hides and furs are second to none.

 In some cases, people shy away from buying buffalo hide products because they do not understand the terms, cultural significance or history.

 In truth, many of the terms are actually synonyms which causes some of the confusion.
-As an example, someone may reference use the term hide, skin, pelt or leather and be talking about the same thing.
+As an example, someone may use the term hide, skin, pelt or leather and be talking about the same thing.

 Below you find a few terms that get thrown around.
 It’s our goal is to help you make sense of them all.